luxury-format/luxury-format.weblog.lol/weblog/pages/test.md

 <button type="submit">Search</button>
 </form>

-Or without next line, if you don't want **Search** word above your search form:
+Or without next line, if you don't want **Search** word next to your search form:

 ```
 <label for="search">Search</label>